namratabiswas/black_jack/README.md

-### black_jack
+# Interactive Black Jack

-# This repository contains the result of a programming challenge.
+### This repository contains the result of a programming challenge.
 It is a text based script to play blackjack.
-# Program Details:
+### Program Details:

 1.)
 Player receives some chips (money)
 2.)
 Player also receives two cards